Skip to content

 ✉️ lee@arcticrays.com

-steph1A passion for perfection is what drives Stephanie R. Herndon, a marcom professional with a keen eye for precision, a need for strategy and a thirst for clean, data-driven designs.
+steph1A passion for perfection is what drives Stephanie Herndon, a marcom professional with a keen eye for precision, a need for strategy and a thirst for clean, data-driven designs.

 She lent her talents to the fields of transportation, education, manufacturing and media before joining the marine engineering world as director of marketing and communications for Arctic Rays.